- Capital: Salt Lake City

 - @LanRovr0 – Site contributor Landry Heaton.

-- U.S. Census for population figures (mostly from the 2000 and 2010 data collection), geographical size, and demographic information
+- U.S. Census for population figures, geographical size, and demographic information

 - Rand McNally Atlas and Thomas Guides – to confirm exit numbers, exit configurations, and identify street names within urban areas